The Boys (TV series)

 The Boys is an American satirical superhero television series developed by Eric Kripke for Amazon Prime Video.
-Based on the comic book of the same name by Garth Ennis and Darick Robertson, it follows the eponymous team of vigilantes as they combat superpowered individuals (referred to as "Supes") who abuse their powers for personal gain and work for a powerful company (Vought International) that ensures the general public views them as heroes.
-The series features an ensemble cast that includes Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Dominique McElligott, Jessie T. Usher, Chace Crawford, Laz Alonso, Tomer Capone, Karen Fukuhara, Nathan Mitchell, Elisabeth Shue, Colby Minifie, Aya Cash, Claudia Doumit, Jensen Ackles, Cameron Crovetti, Susan Heyward, Valorie Curry, and Jeffrey Dean Morgan.
+Based on the comic book series of the same name by Garth Ennis and Darick Robertson, it follows the eponymous team of vigilantes as they combat superpowered individuals, referred to as "Supes", who often abuse their powers for personal gain and work for a powerful company, Vought International, that ensures the general public views them as heroes.
+The story focuses on Hughie Campbell, a young electronics clerk, and Billy Butcher, a former SAS and CIA operative, who work together with the rest of the Boys against "The Seven", Vought's premier superhero team, led by the power-hungry Homelander.

+The series stars Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Dominique McElligott, Jessie T. Usher, Chace Crawford, Laz Alonso, Tomer Capone, Karen Fukuhara, Nathan Mitchell, Elisabeth Shue, Colby Minifie, Aya Cash, Claudia Doumit, Jensen Ackles, Cameron Crovetti, Susan Heyward, Valorie Curry, Jeffrey Dean Morgan and Daveed Diggs.

-Intended to be a feature-length film trilogy, the comic book series adaptation began its development in 2008, with Adam McKay set to direct.
+Initially intended to be a feature-length film trilogy, the comic book series adaptation began development in 2008, with Adam McKay set to direct.
 Due to creative differences between the crew and the studios that picked it up, the project was left in development hell.
-Eventually, the development for The Boys was revived in 2016 by Cinemax, which announced that it would be reworked as a television series.
+Eventually, development for The Boys was revived in 2016 by Cinemax, which announced it would be reworked as a television series.
 Kripke was recruited to be the showrunner of the series, while Seth Rogen and Evan Goldberg would be credited as executive producers.
 Amazon Studios obtained the series from Sony Pictures Television in November 2017, with production starting in May 2018 in Toronto, Canada.

 The Boys premiered its first season of eight episodes on July 26, 2019.
 A second season premiered on September 4, 2020, with the third season following on June 3, 2022.
 In June 2022, the series was renewed for a fourth season, which premiered on June 13, 2024.
-In May 2024, the series was renewed for a fifth and final season, which is expected to premiere in 2026.
-As part of a shared universe, a spin-off web series (Seven on 7) premiered on July 7, 2021, an adult animated anthology series (Diabolical) premiered on March 4, 2022, and a second live-action television series (Gen V) premiered on September 29, 2023.
-A prequel series is in production, titled Vought Rising.
+In May 2024, the series was renewed for a fifth and final season, which premiered on April 8, 2026.
+As part of a shared universe, a spin-off web series, Seven on 7, premiered in July 2021; an adult animated anthology series, Diabolical, premiered in March 2022; and a second live-action television series, Gen V, premiered in September 2023.
+A prequel series, Vought Rising, is in production and set to premiere in 2027.

-The series has won four awards from twelve Primetime Emmy Awards nominations, including Outstanding Drama Series in 2021, and has won seven Critics' Choice Super Awards and six Astra TV Awards.
-This series has received positive reviews from critics, who have praised its cinematography, visuals, soundtrack, cast performances and action sequences, but criticized the graphic violence and themes.
+The Boys has received critical acclaim throughout its run, with praise for its performances, visuals, satirical themes, and action sequences, although the final two seasons were met with a more divisive response from audiences, partially due to right wing commentators.
+The series has won five awards from 17 Primetime Emmy Award nominations, including Outstanding Drama Series in 2021, and has won seven Critics' Choice Super Awards and six Astra TV Awards.